manolomartinez/greg/README.md

 greg
 ====

-A command-line podcast aggregator.
-It basically exposes some of the functionality of the excellent [feedparser](http://pypi.python.org/pypi/feedparser).
+A command-line podcast aggregator, written in python 3.
+It basically exposes some of the functionality of the excellent [feedparser](http://pypi.python.org/pypi/feedparser) -- feedparser and python are its only non-optional dependencies.

 # Usage